-Wind Power in Canada: 13 Facts
+Wind Power in Canada: 15 Facts & Statistics

-Wind Power in Canada: 13 Facts
+Wind Power in Canada: 15 Facts & Statistics

 wind power in canada facts statistics

-Did you know that Canada is a global leader in wind power?
-Home to the world’s ninth-largest onshore wind capacity, the renewable energy source is increasingly being used to generate electricity to power homes and businesses across the country.
+Did you know that Canada is a global leader in wind power generation?
+Home to the world’s ninth-largest onshore wind capacity (2024), the renewable electricity source is increasingly being used to power homes and businesses across the country.
+Canada’s vast geography has several strategic areas with ideal wind regimes that are relatively close to existing electrical grids.

-But wait, there’s more to learn about Canada’s booming wind power sector!
-Below are several facts on wind energy in Canada that you may or may not know.
+Today, wind farms are found in 11 of Canada’s 13 provinces and territories, with Nova Scotia, Alberta and Ontario leading the way in development.
+Below are several fun facts on wind energy in Canada that you may or may not know.
 Also see:

 wind energy can power 3.4 million homes across Canada